martinlehoux/kagamino_blog/content/posts/postgres-aggregates-correction/index.md

 ![Merged CTEs query plan](merged-ctes.png)
 {{< /details >}}

-As I recently was sharing my postgres experience with a coworker, I noted something weird in the subquery plan: each branch had a Bitmap Index Scan followed by a Bitmap Heap Scan.
+In the subqueries plan, each branch had a Bitmap Index Scan followed by a Bitmap Heap Scan.
 This is a common pattern, that we could say as "good enough".
 But when this is the bottleneck of a query (as it is with 360ms), it's a common idea to go and try to replace these two blocks by an Index Only Scan.